-KEIGHLEY Cougars are today delighted to announce that Jake Webster has signed a new deal with the club.
+KEIGHLEY Cougars can today announce that Jake Webster has signed a new deal with the club.

 Since joining the club ahead of the 2020 campaign from local rivals Bradford Bulls, Jake has established himself as a popular character both on and off the field at Cougar Park.

 Working behind the scenes with various departments including media, marketing, and the foundation, the former New Zealand international has become a familiar face within the town.

 Whether he is meeting with sponsors, partaking in PR and photo ops around Keighley, or working with young fans and children in schools, Webster has embraced the culture of both the club and the town with open arms.